 It’s happening, not as fast as I’d like, but it is.
 Areas like Armory Park, Menlo Park, and the Mercado District have seen some amazing growth.
 Several small builders are to thank as they really dominate these areas around downtown.

 From remodels to complete renovations and quite a few new construction sites, these builders are going as fast as they can.
 Not the home prices you might remember: The cost of construction is high and the buyer demand is high so pricing may be a little shocking if you haven’t checked it out lately.

 For example: We recently listed a home in Menlo Park for $340,000.
 A completely renovated hip roof bungalow with just a little over 1600 sf.
 We received two offers.
 The first agent submitted a low ball offer after advising his client, and me of course (lol), that the home was grossly overpriced.

-The home appraised and sold to the second buyer for full price.
+The home was appraised and sold to the second buyer for full price.
 A few years ago that home might have sold for under $200,000.
-I know your dying to ask me so lets get it out of the way now.
-What about condo’s?
+I know you’re dying to ask me, so let’s get it out of the way now.
+What about condos?
 Unfortunately no new condo projects yet.

 Downtown Tucson: Just Go!

 I’ll leave you with this: If you haven’t been downtown lately, go.
-Drive around the neighborhoods, check out all of the old homes, the pride of ownership thats naturally occurring.
+Drive around the neighborhoods, check out all of the old homes, and the pride of ownership that’s naturally occurring.
 Check out all of the new homes.

-Enjoy a second Saturday, dine at one the new restaurants, have a craft cocktail at one of the new speakeasy type bars.
+Enjoy a second Saturday, dine at one of the new restaurants, have a craft cocktail at one of the new speakeasy-type bars.
 Just go and if you have any questions, call me.

 Again, I am always happy to share what I know about the new downtown Tucson.